 It is also demonstrated by the amount of team success we have had over the years.
-Our Junior teams are consistently competing in the upper levels of the “red” divisions and playing the latter stages of the under age cups.
-Whilst this is welcome, it’s not the most important thing.
-We aim to develop young ladies into good adult players.
-Junior players can develop poor habits if they only strive to win leagues and cups.
+Our Junior teams are consistently competing in the upper levels of the “red” divisions and playing the latter stages of the under age Cups.
+We aim for our Junior girls to develop good habits to become good adult players introducing them to all positions on the pitch to create an awareness of the game from multiple perspectives.
 As such we promote the use of the FFA National Curriculum with our junior teams.

-We teach our new parents who show an interest in coaching how to coach the “Cumby Way” using these tools and support them as they develop into confident experienced coaches.
+Parents who show an interest in coaching and becoming more involved are encouraged and supported using the Promax Coaching curriculum as they develop into confident experienced coaches.
 We afford them access to the FFA coaching courses to further their development.

-The Junior Club at Cumberland strives to be a very supportive family oriented community, always trying to make new families feel welcome.
+The Junior CUWFC Community strives to be a very supportive family oriented team, where new families can always feel welcome.